Rishi238/Advance-Keylogger/README.md

 6. send all the recorded files to email

-Must ensure you install all the libraries mentioned The image file gmail.png shows the shows the result
+Must ensure you install all the libraries mentioned The image file gmail.png shows the shows the result of gmail